 Learners receive their result with feedback before completing the next assessment task.

 This is a current qualification.
-There will be a full review of the qualification during 2016.
+There was a full review of the qualification during 2016.

 The Level 3 Certificate in Housing Services is a relatively new qualification and has had 248 certifications to date.